1940

 some 70-years later.
 So few images of the Fryes at the

 Sedona Ranch exist.
-As seen to the right Helen and Jack
+As seen (right) Helen and Jack were

-were waiting for Roy to drive them out to the Frye
+waiting for Roy to drive them out to the Frye airstrip to

-airstrip to board Lockheed 240, outbound, to TWA
+board Lockheed 240 outbound to TWA corporate offices

-corporate offices in Kansas City, MO.
-Jack is wearing his
+in Kansas City MO.
+Jack is wearing his flight glasses and

-flight glasses and holding his trademark cigar, and as
+holding his trademark cigar and as always dressed in suit

-always, dressed in suit and tie.
-Helen, in western duds
+and tie.
+Helen, in western duds with cowgirl boots,

-image was captured at the old entrance, low water
+captured at the old entrance (low water crossing) to the

-crossing, to the Frye Deer-Lick Ranch.
-You can see the
+Frye Deer-Lick Ranch.
+You can see the bumper of the

-bumper of the car which was being loaded in the right of
+car which was being loaded in the right of the frame.

-the frame.
-This ranch is now known as Cross Creek
+This ranch is now known as Cross Creek Ranch Estates

-Ranch Estates and it adjoins the Frye Smoke Trail Ranch.
+and but originally was the Frye Smoke Trail Ranch.

 There is a new bridge and entrance farther south to this property currently.
 Interestingly,